PlatonCoin (PLTC) Trading 0.2% Lower Over Last Week

 Buying and Selling PlatonCoin

-It is usually not presently possible to purchase alternative cryptocurrencies such as PlatonCoin directly using U.S. dollars.
-Investors seeking to trade PlatonCoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PlatonCoin using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PlatonCoin directly using US dollars.
+Investors seeking to trade PlatonCoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PlatonCoin using one of the exchanges listed above.

 Receive News & Updates for PlatonCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PlatonCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.